dbohlender/canfar.github.io/docs/tutorial.md

 ### Install Software

 The VM operating system has only a minimal set of packages.
-For this tutorial, we need the [SExtractor](http://www.astromatic.net/software/sextractor) package to create catalogues of stars and galaxies.
-So let's install it system-wide.
+For this tutorial, we will use the [SExtractor](http://www.astromatic.net/software/sextractor) package to create catalogues of stars and galaxies.
+So let's install it system-wide:

 ```
-sudo apt-get update
+sudo apt-get update -y
-sudo apt-get install sextractor
+sudo apt-get install -y sextractor
 ```

 We also need to read FITS images.
 Most FITS images from CADC come Rice-compressed with an `fz` extension.
-SExtractor only reads uncompressed images, so we also need the ```funpack``` utility to uncompress these data.
+SExtractor only reads uncompressed images, so we also need the ```funpack``` utility to uncompress the incoming data.
 Install it on your VM with the following commands:

 ```
 sudo apt-get install gcc make